Matterhorn & Toblerone: History, Logo, Photo Ops

 Toblerone is actually named after the founder – Theodor Tobler.
 He was born in 1876 in the Swiss capital of Bern and died in 1941 during World War II–1941) in Bern in Switzerland.

-The Toberlone chocolate bar was created way back in 1908 by Theodor Tobler and his cousin Emil Baumann.
-Baumann came up with the recipe – milk chocolate with nougat, almonds and honey.
-Tobler came up with the unique triangular shape of both the chocolate bar and the packaging.
+Theodor Tobler and his cousin Emil Baumann created the Toberlone chocolate bar in 1908.
+Baumann invented the recipe—milk chocolate with nougat, almonds, and honey—while Tobler created the unique triangular shape of both the chocolate bar and the packaging.

 The Toblerone Logo